danluke2/software_defined_customization/README.md

 ## Next Steps:

-1) To get experience with Layer 4.5 modules and how they are used, Use the README provided in the sample\_modules folder to run the provided sample modules
+1) To get experience with Layer 4.5 modules and how they are used, Use the README provided in the layer4_5_modules/sample\_modules folder to run the provided sample modules

     * Sample modules don't use the NCO or user-space DCA component and focus on Layer 4.5 only

-1) To run experiments from paper, see README in experiment\_scripts and modules in experiment\_modules
+1) To run experiments from paper, see README in experiment\_scripts/netsoft and modules in layer4_5_modules/netsoft